-Check Out Some Other Underground Accommodation in Coober Pedy.
+Check Out Other Great Underground Accommodation in Coober Pedy.

-While Desert Cave was the best choice for us, it’s not the only place you can sleep underground in Coober Pedy – there are a lot of hotels and motels that offer underground rooms.
+While we decided that the Desert Cave was the best underground hotel in Coober Pedy for us, it’s not the only place you can sleep underground in Coober Pedy – there are a lot of hotels and motels that offer underground rooms.
 Here’s where else you might want to pick….

 The Underground Motel